 - thought leaders from associations and advocacy groups such as FPF, ACLU, CDT, ACT, NAI, and others

-Here is a conference guide (PDF) that describes the event in detail.
+Here is a conference guide (PDF) [link no longer available] that describes the event in detail.

 We still have spaces open, but they won’t last long, so please register very soon.